atilatech/atila-web-components-library/README.md

 You can view the components at: https://bit.dev/atila/web-components-library

+For an example of what we're trying to build, see [ethereum-boilerplate/ethereum-boilerplate](https://github.com/ethereum-boilerplate/ethereum-boilerplate)

 ## Quickstart

 This project can either be run as a React web server or a [Bit](https://bit.dev/) Server